Everything I've learned about homeowner's insurance, natural disasters, and recovery aid in 2025

 Stuff that was new to me about fires

 - To prevent your home from going up in flames as a fire spreads through your neighborhood, you basically need to do three things: clean out your gutters of any old leaves, add small screens to any roof ventilation holes, and clear plants and vegetation from the first 5 feet up against your home.
-Doing those simple things increases your chances of your home surviving a wildfire by over 50%.
+Doing those simple things increases your chances of your home surviving a spreading wildfire by over 50%.

 Stuff about floods